APPIAN-PET/APPIAN/Tracer_Kinetic/README.md

 # Quantification
-Tracer kinetic analysis (TKA) allows for the quantification of physiological or biological parameters from the radiotracer concentrations measured in the PET image.
+Quantification [usuallly with tracer kinetic analysis (TKA)] allows for the quantification of physiological or biological parameters from the radiotracer concentrations measured in the PET image.
 The appropriate TKA method will depend on the radiotracer.
 Certain models, e.g., the Logan Plot and Simplified Reference Tissue Model (SRTM), are only suitable for radiotracers that are reversibly bound to the tissue.
 Currently only three TKA methods are implemented: Logan plot, Patlak-Gjedde plot, and the SRTM.

 #### Quantification options:
     --tka-method=TKA_METHOD